ejboettcher/ScienceSat_MommyStyle/Sodium.md

 ***Danger level: High***
 Make sure everyone is wearing safety glasses

 DO NOT TOUCH the sodium when it is in the water.
-Did I mention it gets really really hot.
+Did I mention it gets really really hot?
 You will burn yourself.